Kanchan-Bartwal/MVR/README.md

 1) The account used in demo:- <br>
 <strong>email: kanchanbartwal@gmail.com <br>
   password:- 111</strong>
-2) <strong>The deployed site gives view oh UI, please clone the repository and run with localhost. <br> (I initially made it for functional features but there was an error from the server side as my dataset is large and I don't own a paid version)
+2) <strong>The deployed site gives view of UI, please clone the repository and run with localhost. <br> (I initially made it for functional features but there was an error from the server side as my dataset is large and I don't own a paid version)

 ### Introduction & Research Phase
 After getting selection mail from Microsoft, I immediately started examining the three project choices given there.
 As I was new to Machine Learning, I started the basics of ML from youtube.
 Being a quick & consistent learner, I was able to catch up and started researching.
 As per my research, we have 3 algorithms, content-based filtering (based on the likings of a particular user), collaborative filtering (based on the mindset of similar users and their activities), and a hybrid of both of them.